top of page

 It's incredibly insulting and invalidating.
 It is like saying, I don't see you for who you are; I don't care about who you are.
 Just fit into the box I want you to be in...And that hurts!

-Gender Expectations Come Out everywhere, In the workplace, at school, and in public and private spaces.
+Gender Expectations Come Out everywhere, In the workplace, school, and public and private spaces.
 So imagine never finding anywhere that cares to see you.
-It is not a shock then why trans teens have incredibly high suicide attempt rates
+It is not a shock then why trans teens have incredibly high suicide attempt rates.

 Many teachers do not try to use my pronouns because I am the only gender-expansive person in the classroom.

-This goes beyond pronouns when folks say things like, "well, boys like this and girls do that... etc. Or your boy clients will want to do ____; girl clients are different."
+This goes beyond pronouns when folks say, "Well, boys like this, girls do that... etc. Or your boy clients will want to do ____; girl clients are different."

 Even textbooks with sex education rarely talk about intersex or show different sex and gender differences beyond a penis and vagina.
 It's infuriating how many people are being ignored or dismissed.